vbsw/glut/README.md

 # GLUT

 ## Abstract
 This is GLUT (version 3.7) binding for the programming language Go.
-It works on linux.

 If you want the functions of freeglut download github.com/vitalibaumtrok/freeglut.